Avoiding Google Penalties

 How can you avoid Google penalties and protect your website’s SEO visibility?
 This topic is vital because a search engine penalty can reduce or even wipe out your search traffic — and it can be costly and difficult to recover.

-With every new algorithm update, Google seems to tighten its standards a little more and catch more websites operating just outside search engine guidelines.
+With every new algorithm update, Google seems to tighten its standards a little more.
+Websites operating just outside search engine guidelines can get caught.
 If your site is penalized, you can expect your rankings to slip and revenues to fall.

 From an SEO perspective, the term “penalty” means any negative impact on a website’s organic search rankings caused by an algorithm update or a manual action.